mdn/content/files/en-us/web/api/idbkeyrange/lowerbound/index.md

 ### Exceptions

 - `DataError` {{domxref("DOMException")}}
-  - : Thrown if the value parameter passed was not a valid key.
+  - : Thrown if the `value` parameter was not a valid key.

 ## Examples